CSDL Annotations for Business Intelligence (CSDLBI)

 Although CSDL is compliant with the Entity Data Framework, you do not need to understand the entity-relationship model or have any special tools to build a tabular model or a report based on a model.
 You build models by using client tools such as SQL Server Data Tools (SSDT) or an API such as AMO, and deploy the model to a server.
-Clients connect to the model by using a model definition file, typically published to a SharePoint library where it can be used by report designers and report consumers.
-For more information, see these links:

 The CSDLBI schema is generated by the Analysis Services server in response to a request for a model definition from a client such as Power View.
 The client application sends an XML query to the Analysis Services server that hosts the model data.
 In response, the server sends an XML message containing a definition of the entities in the model, using the CSDLBI annotations.
 The reporting client then uses the information to present the fields, aggregations, and measures that are available in the model.
 The CSDLBI annotations also provide information about how to group, sort, and format the data.

 For general information about CSDLBI, see CSDLBI Concepts.